tipeJ/FluFra/README.md

 - Border-free cropping

 Currently, the app is meant for advanced users and as such the process of panning the image to the frame is not automated.
 Future features include:
-- Automated image fitting to frame
+- Automated image fitting to frame.
-- Saving presets
+- Saving presets.
-- Image rotation
+- Image rotation.
-- Splicing options for more than two images
+- Splicing options for more than two images.
-- Exporting directly to instagram or other social media
+- Exporting directly to instagram or other social media.
 - Non-instagram output resolutions or aspect ratios for advanced users intended for other applications.
+- Advanced options for desktop users.

+## Where can I get it?

+Currently, the app is still in closed beta testing and as such not ready for wide use.
+It will be available for executable download on both windows and Android on the Play Store.
+Web app is also possible in the future.
+Although flutter does support iOS compiling I currently have no plans for publishing on the App Store due to my personal focus on Android development, but I have no problems with someone else forking this project and publishing it on the App Store as long as it's not monetized.